SCpDev/roll_up_token/README.md

 The `to` address of `0` is a reserved address without a private key.
 Any balance sent to leaf index `0` is understood to be a `withdraw` transation.

-When the SNARK proof is submitted by the coordinator, if the destination is `0` the on-chain 'withdrawable balance' for the `from` leaf index is incremented by the `amount` transferred.
+When the Zero Knowledge proof is submitted by the coordinator, if the destination is `0` the on-chain 'withdrawable balance' for the `from` leaf index is incremented by the `amount` transferred.
 (NB: the `amount` needs converting from floating point to Wei unsigned integer.)

 On the smart contract, the `from` address must commit to an Ethereum `withdraw_address`.
 This allows any off-chain `withdraw` transaction made in `ZKSpeedy` by the `from` address to be transferred on-chain to the `withdraw_address`.